 The Schnauzer trim is famously worn by Schnauzers but is also a popular haircut style for Shih Poos with long straight hair.

-With this classic dog haircut, a groomer trims your Shih Poo’s facial hair to appear like a beard and thick, triangle-shaped eyebrows.
+With classic Shih Poo grooming styles like this one, a groomer trims your Shih Poo’s facial hair to appear like a beard and thick, triangle-shaped eyebrows.
 By shaping the eyebrows, your Shih Poo will look like a wise creature who’s lived many dog years.

-A Schnauzer trim also includes the body; the groomer will shave your Shih Poo’s body to an even coat but leave long furnishing on the belly and legs.
+A Schnauzer trim also includes the body; the groomer will shave your Shih Poo’s body to an even coat but leave long hair on the belly and legs.

 4. Show Cut